emilyuna/example-branches/README.md

 ex-branches blue
 ===========

-Please stack all heavy books like this green one in this stack --> :books:.
+Please stack all extra heavy books like this green one in this stack --> :books:.

 This repository contains several commits on `master` branch and two on feature branches and helps demonstrate branching and merging Git commands.